-The Council has £42.0 million of borrowing outstanding at 31 March 2018 (£17.2 million - 31 March 2017) from the Public Works Loan Board (PWLB).
-An additional £25.5 million PWLB borrowing was arranged during the year, and £0.7 million repaid.
+The Council has £56.9 million of borrowing outstanding at 31 March 2019 (£42.0 million - 31 March 2018) from the Public Works Loan Board (PWLB).
+An additional £15.8 million PWLB borrowing was arranged during the year, and £0.9 million repaid.

 The Council has sufficient resources to fund its Capital programme but may decide to borrow based on interest rates and regulations.
-The Council is not allowed to borrow to fund revenue expenditure but has a balanced budget with its expenditure being financed from fees and charges, rental income from property holdings, government grants and Council Tax, although the grant from Central Government (Business Rates) is expected to significantly reduce by 2019/20.
+The Council is not allowed to borrow to fund revenue expenditure but has a balanced budget with its expenditure being financed from fees and charges, rental income from property holdings, government grants and Council Tax, although the grant from Central Government (Business Rates) is expected to significantly reduce over the medium -term.